Cubs vs. Marlins Player Props Betting Odds

 Hoerner Stats

-- Hoerner has five doubles, a triple, two home runs, six walks and 15 RBI (36 total hits).
-He has stolen nine bases.
+- Hoerner has collected 37 hits with five doubles, a triple, two home runs and six walks.
+He has driven in 15 runs with nine stolen bases.

-- Hoerner hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .227 with a triple, a home run, a walk and six RBI.
+- Hoerner has hit safely in four straight games.
+During his last five outings he is hitting .190 with a triple, a walk and four RBI.

 Hoerner Recent Games